alvinsjoy/Hive/README.md

 - Create an [UploadThing](https://uploadthing.com) account and set the `UPLOADTHING_SECRET` and `UPLOADTHING_APP_ID` in `.env.local`.

 - Create a new webhook on [Clerk Dashboard](https://dashboard.clerk.dev).
-Select the evetnts, "organization", "organizationDomain", "organizationInvitation" and "organizationMembership".
+Select the events, "organization", "organizationDomain", "organizationInvitation" and "organizationMembership".
 Get the signing secret and set it as `CLERK_WEBHOOK_SECRET` in `.env.local`.

 **Step 3:**